Pectus excavatum: Orthoses

 Brazilian orthopedist Sydney Haje developed a non-surgical protocol for treating pectus carinatum as well as pectus excavatum.
 The method involves wearing a compressive orthosis and adhering to an exercise protocol.

 Mild cases have also reportedly been treated with corset-like orthopedic support vests and exercise.

 Thoracic surgery

-There has been controversy as to the best surgical approach for correction of pectus excavatum.
+There has been controversy as to the best surgical approach for the correction of pectus excavatum.
 It is important for the surgeon to select the appropriate operative approach based on each individual's characteristics.

 Surgical correction has been shown to repair any functional symptoms that may occur in the condition, such as respiratory problems or heart murmurs, provided that permanent damage has not already arisen from an extremely severe case.

 Surgical correction of the pectus excavatum has been shown to significantly improve cardiovascular function; there is inconclusive evidence so far as to whether it might also improve pulmonary function.
-One of the most popular techniques for repair of pectus excavatum today is the minimally invasive operation, also known as MIRPE or Nuss technique.
+One of the most popular techniques for repair of pectus excavatum today is the minimally invasive operation, also known as MIRPE or Nuss technique, with a system of bars made of metal.

+External perosseous distraction (Ilizarov)

+In 1991, Russian surgeons proposed an extra-thoracic technique that combines gradual perosseous distraction osteosynthesis with an Ilizarov apparatus mounted outside the chest wall.

+The apparatus is fixed to the clavicles and sternum with transosseous wires; daily distraction of 1–2 mm progressively elevates the depressed sternum and costal arches.
+In a series of 15 patients (children and adults, II–III severity), full correction was achieved within 10–15 days, with bar stabilization for 1–2.5 months and favourable cosmetic and functional outcomes.

+Key advantages reported were minimal soft-tissue trauma, early mobilisation (2–3 days post-op) and avoidance of an internal support bar or postoperative corset, potentially reducing cardiopulmonary complications.